Popular words in English. A list of basic English words for live communication. Greetings and farewells

 soul.

-Word some indicates a small part of the subject, not the whole subject:
+Word some indicates a small part of an item rather than the entire item:

-Would you like some water?- Do you want water?
+Would you like some water?- Do you want some water?

 Do you have books by English authors? – Yes, I have some.